risk assessment training

 Frequently Asked Questions

-Online risk assessment training equips participants with the ability to recognise, assess and manage risks in a working environment.
+Online risk assessment course equips participants with the ability to recognise, assess and manage risks in a working environment.
 The fundamentals of risk assessments covered include risk identification, risk analysis, risk evaluation and risk mitigation.

 Training also provides a thorough understanding of laws and regulations relevant to communicating, documenting and reducing risks.